Mt3bz/WatchLister/README.md

 2. Install the dependencies:
 npm install
+npm install nodemon

-3. Set up the MongoDB database.
+4. Set up the MongoDB database.
 Update the database connection details in the project configuration files.

-4. Obtain an API key for movie data.
-Update the API key in the project configuration files [TMDB Site](https://www.themoviedb.org/).
+5. Obtain an API key for movie data.
+Update the API key in the project configuration files.

-5. Change API_KEY in Script.js
+6. Change API_KEY in Script.js , get the key from [TMDB Site](https://www.themoviedb.org/).

-6. Start the application:
+7. Start the application:
 npm start

 ## Usage